 The City of Clinton currently provides five recycling programs to citizens and businesses located within city limits.
 These programs include curbside recycling, electronic recycling, vegetable oil recycling, fluorescent light bulb recycling, and cardboard recycling.

 Curbside recycling services are provided to citizens and businesses on a bi-weekly basis.
-The following items are acceptable to be placed unbagged in the blue recycle rollout container – Paper and cardboard, plastic containers #1-7, glass food bottles and jars, aluminum cans, and steel food cans.
+The following items are acceptable to be placed unbagged in the blue recycle rollout container – Paper and cardboard, plastic containers #1-7, aluminum cans, and steel food cans.
 By creating the curbside recycling program, the City of Clinton has helped to eliminate tons of recyclable items from ending up in the landfill.

 In 2010 the state of North Carolina passed a law banning electronic equipment from being disposed of in landfills.
 To abide by the law and to reduce the amount of banned electronic equipment from landing in local landfills, the City of Clinton implemented an electronic recycling program.
 This recycling program allows citizens to bring any accepted electronic equipment to the drop site located at 200 W. John Street, behind the Police Department to be properly disposed of.